XeeshanAhmed/AVL-Tree-Search-Engine/README.md

-# Simple Search Engine
+# AVL Tree Search Engine

 This project implements a simple search engine that allows users to search for URLs based on keywords.
-It utilizes a Binary Search Tree (BST) data structure to efficiently store and retrieve the data.
+It utilizes a AVL Tree data structure to efficiently store and retrieve the data.
+The tree automatically balances the node on left and right side to minimize the time complexity as compared to normal Binary search tree(BST).

 ## Overview